Active Quantum Reservoir Engineering: Using a Qubit to Manipulate its Environment: Quantum-dot spin qubit

 We are particularly interested in the case in which the Zeeman field induces a large splitting in the system~\cite{Coish2008decay}, i.e. $\omega_S \gg \omega_k,\Omega$.
 In this limit, many terms in Eq.~\eqref{eq:hamiltonian} vanish under the rotating wave approximation and we obtain~\cite{Ribeiro2015, Jackson2022, appel2024, Shofer2025}

 where we wrote the Hamiltonian in the rotating frame relative to the drive frequency.
 We assume the frequencies $\omega_k$ to be distributed around $\omega_B$ with a Lorentzian with width $\gamma$.
-We note that other decoherence mechanisms, such as spin diffusion, may alternatively be invoked to justify the MARE~\cite{Paget1977, Paget1982,Coish2008decay, Wust2016, Jackson2022, Zaporski2023}.
+We note that other decoherence mechanisms, such as spin diffusion, may alternatively be invoked to justify the MARE~\cite{Paget1977, Paget1982, Coish2008decay, Wust2016, Jackson2022, Zaporski2023}.

-The noncolinear terms, which are responsible for changing the magnetization of the nuclear spin bath are small in comparison to the colinear term~\cite{Ribeiro2015, Shofer2025}.
-Indeed, the typical values of $A_\text{c}$ do not allow for treating the colinear term perturbatively~\cite{Coish2008decay, Hogele2012, Sarma2012}.
-This leads to an autonomous feedback mechanism between the system and bath in which the system polarizes the bath (Knight field) and the bath polarizes the system (Overhauser field)~\cite{Maletinsky2006, Stepanenko2006, Urbaszek2013}.
+The noncolinear terms, which are responsible for changing the magnetisation of the nuclear spin bath are small in comparison to the colinear term~\cite{Ribeiro2015, Shofer2025}.
+Indeed, the typical values of $A_\text{c}$ do not allow for treating the colinear term perturbatively~\cite{Klauser2006, Coish2008decay, Hogele2012, Sarma2012}.
+This leads to an autonomous feedback mechanism between the system and bath in which the system polarises the bath (Knight field) and the bath polarises the system (Overhauser field)~\cite{Maletinsky2006, Stepanenko2006, Klauser2006, Urbaszek2013}.

 From the Hamiltonian in Eq.~\eqref{hamqd}, we obtain the MARE in Eq.~\eqref{genMARE} with parameters